SystemsApproach/sdn/switch.rst

 abstracting commonality across different switching chips, architectures like ``tna.p4`` faithfully define the low-level capabilities of a given chip.
-Often, such capabilities are those that differentiate a chip like Tofino from the competition (For this reason, the definition of such vendor/chip-specific architectures is not public and often requires signing a non-disclosure agreement.)
+Often, such capabilities are those that differentiate a chip like Tofino from the competition.
+(For this reason, the definition of such vendor/chip-specific architectures is not always public and may require signing a non-disclosure agreement.)
 When picking an architecture model for a new P4 program, it is important to ask questions like: Which of the available architectures are supported by the switches I intend to program?
 Does my program